TianZerL/Anime4KCPP/README.md

 ![GUI](images/GUI.png)

 # Android
-Anime4KCPP now provides a Android version, upscale your image by your phone as fast as your computer!
+Anime4KCPP now provides an Android version, upscale your image by your phone as fast as your computer!
 ***NOTICE: Android version doesn't support video processing for now***
 ![Android](images/Android.png)